Are you from an Engineering background?

 The PLC system mostly works with 24V DC voltage, Power Supply module is used to gives the appropriate voltage to a different module as well as the CPU of the PLC system.

-Input/Output Module, this is the section of the PLC system in which all the field devices are connected.
+Input/Output Module is the section of the PLC system in which all the field devices are connected.

 All the field devices are connected with the PLC system are either Inputs or Outputs.